gavdraper/gavdraper.github.io/_drafts/2018-12-08-Adventures-In-Reducing-IO.md

 It's a small gain but we've halved the reads required for our join to the users table.

 Now to tackle that posts table, this is a bit more difficult as we have to touch every record in order to group and count.
-An obvious place to start is to create a smaller index than the clustered index it's currently using so only the field we need in order to satisfy our group gets read...
+An obvious place to start is to create a nonclustered index with a sort order more suited to our aggregation and without any of the fields we don't need...

 {% highlight sql %}
 CREATE NONCLUSTERED INDEX ndx_posts_owner_userId